darkeyesweb/UploadBot/PLANS.md

 ### AWS SDKs and JavaScript Node.JS vs PHP
 ---
-  Move away from relying on AJAX calls to php and convert over to 100%
+  Move away from relying on AJAX calls to php and convert over to 90% [JavaScript using the AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-node-js/) as to clean up and make the process more linear

 ## -= 1.0.0 =-

 ### Attachments: